 What is the difference between modern and contemporary interior design?

-What are the main 2020 interior design trends?
+What are the big interior design trends for 2024?

 'I think the emergence of the Grand Millennial aesthetic will be important when we look back at this period of time in design,' says Candace.
 'It’s both a reaction to stark minimalism and very much shaped a lot by celebrity designers like Joanna Gaines and Amber Lewis who have popularized their own interpretations of this style.
 It’s a more eclectic and sentimental contemporary design style that I think can be accomplished in many renditions and on a broad spectrum, which is why it’s so endearing to so many.'

 I’m also noticing that the Gen-Z influence is beginning to slowly dominate the design world in the reimagining of these post-modern styles that feature lots of bold, irreverent colors and heavy use of squiggles and organic shapes,' says Candace.
 'I believe this will only become stronger and more relevant as they continue to shape the trends we see in fashion and home design and people eventually move away from the Grand Millennial style.'

 Be The First To Know

 The Livingetc newsletter is your shortcut to the now and the next in home design.
 Subscribe today to receive a stunning free 200-page book of the best homes from around the world.

 Hannah studied a Bachelor of Arts in Literature at Bath Spa University before working in London for ten years for national and consumer magazines.
 She has worked as a freelance lifestyle content writer, editor and copywriter in Canada, Costa Rica, Barcelona and southern France before settling in Bath to focus on interiors and arts content.

 This viral cabinet decorating hack will make your kitchen look like something out of the coziest Netflix Christmas movie